@ -3,116 +3,149 @@

 Turn all stone walls into floors, preserving the material.

-paint material ANY ``tiletypes-command p any ; p s wall ; p sp normal``
+`` tiletypes-command p any ; p s wall ; p sp normal ``

 Clear the paint specificaiton and set it to unsmoothed walls.